ryan-mcclue/musings/workflow.md

 interactive rebase to perform squashing on most recent **merge conflict resolution**: `git mergetool`

+If wanting to create a new implementation of a function, perhaps don't just delete it entirely, rather change its name to func_old()

 seems have CI for deploying or testing

 ingress (act of entering), egress used for traffic